ddddddeon/short/README.md

 - Server logs are not sent anywhere.
 An Elasticsearch/Logstash/Kibana setup could be used to ingest logs.
 - The MongoDB pod in the kubernetes cluster is not backed by persistent storage, but in a real production environment the data should be written to a volume that persists even if the pod restarts.
 MongoDB should also be clustered in a production environment-- sharded and replicated.
 - SSL is not yet enabled.
+- The kubernetes cluster in Google Cloud currently runs on 3 nodes, each in different zones in the `us-east1` region.
+In order to be more highly available, the cluster should span multiple regions.